SwethaManickavasagam/Verilog-Half-adder/README.md

 # Verilog-Half-adder
-This trove consists of verilog code,RTL,simulation output,testbench of Half adder gate in all three levels of modeling(gate level,data flow and behavioral model)
+This trove consists of verilog code,RTL,simulation output,testbench of Half adder in all three levels of modeling(gate level,data flow and behavioral model)

 ghalfadd - gate level verilog code